charlielor/blt2/docs/usersGuide.md

 #### Steps:

-##### 1) Click on "Receiving" and when the "Select a Shipper" dialog comes up, click on "Add new Shipper"
+##### 1) Click on "Receiving" and when the "Select a Shipper" dialog comes up, click "Add new Shipper"
 ![Shipper creation 1](usersGuide/shipperCreation1.png)

-##### 2) Enter in the name of the new Shipper and click on "Submit"
+##### 2) Enter in the name of the new Shipper and click "Submit"
 ![Shipper creation 2](usersGuide/shipperCreation2.png)

 ##### 3) If the creation is successful, you'll see the new Shipper along with a green bar notifying that it was successfully created
 ![Shipper creation 3](usersGuide/shipperCreation3.png)

 ### <a name="newReceiverVendor"></a>Creating a new Receiver/Vendor
 The creation of a new Receiver/Vendor requires that you have the form up either by scanning in a tracking number or entering in text and clicking on "Enter in details".
-From there, you can click on "New" next to the respective entity that you want to create.
+From there, you can click "New" next to the respective entity that you want to create.

 Once the new Receiver/Vendor has been created, the new Receiver/Vendor input text field will automatically populate the field.